vikingeducation/assignment_trees_graphs/README.md

 The Adjacency List is less memory intensive, storing on what is needed, but due to using linked lists has a higher Big O for most functions

 ### What would the Big O be of inserting a new EDGE to:
-1.An Edge List?
+1. An Edge List?
-Constant time, we just need to add an item onto the end of the list 2.An Adjacency Matrix?
+Constant time, we just need to add an item onto the end of the list
+2. An Adjacency Matrix?
-Constant time, always just two indexes away from the data that needs updating 3.An Adjacency List?
+Constant time, always just two indexes away from the data that needs updating
+3. An Adjacency List?
 Linear time, will grow as the linked lists grow

 ### What would the Big O be of inserting a new VERTEX to: